otrv4/otrv4/otrv4.md

 A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" message.
 This message is useful for key rotations and revealing MAC keys.
-It should not be displayed to the user.
+It should not be displayed to the participant.
 If you have not sent a message to a correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding and an empty plaintext.
 The heartbeat message should have the `IGNORE_UNREADABLE` flag set.